mozilla/oghliner/README.md

 Oghliner is an experimental template and tool for deploying Offline Web Apps to GitHub Pages.
+As a template, Oghliner can be used to bootstrap an offline app that deploys to GitHub Pages.
+As a tool, Oghliner adds offlining and GitHub Pages deployment into your existing app.

-As a template, Oghliner can be used to bootstrap an offline app that deploys to your GitHub Pages site.
-As a tool, Oghliner adds offlining and deployment into your existing app.
+Offline Web Apps are web apps that work when your network doesn't.
+They use Service Workers to cache and serve your app's assets (HTML, JavaScript, CSS, images, etc.) on a user's machine, regardless of the status of its network connection.
+And they degrade gracefully, so the app works identically in browsers that don't support Service Workers when the machine is online.

 [![Build Status](https://travis-ci.org/mozilla/oghliner.svg?branch=master)](https://travis-ci.org/mozilla/oghliner)
 [![dependencies](https://david-dm.org/mozilla/oghliner.svg)](https://david-dm.org/mozilla/oghliner)